Membership sites can get complicated. There can be a lot of moving parts. A lot of… plumbing.

 Admin Columns Pro

-Admin Columns allows me to take control over the various "list" screens inside the Wordpress back-end in order to control what - and how - they look.
+This plug-in allows me to take control over the various “list” screens inside the Wordpress back-end in order to control what – and how – they look.

 I can add/remove columns from the screens.
 I can set up filters.
 I can set multiple versions of the same screen.